EDUCBA

 Review:

 The Little Book of Common Sense Investing provides a reliable strategy for securing your financial life.
 The book emphasizes the newest fads and marketing hype.
-It establishes that the most profitable investment plan is to create a diverse portfolio.
+It establishes that creating a diverse portfolio is the most profitable investment plan.
 Readers get knowledge on the subject from one of the foremost authorities in the world, John C. Bogle, the founder of the Vanguard index fund.

 Key Points:

-• It shows how to create a broadly diversified, inexpensive portfolio without taking risks associated with picking particular stocks, managers, or switching sectors
+- It shows how to create a broadly diversified, inexpensive portfolio without taking risks for picking particular stocks, managers, or switching sectors.

 Book #10: Warren Buffett and the Interpretation of Financial Statements: The Search for the Company with a Durable Competitive Advantage